We Can Always Catch You: Detecting Adversarial Patched Objects WITH or WITHOUT Signature: Introduction

 In summary, the main contributions of this paper are as follows:

-\begin{itemize} \item A fast signature-based adversarial patch defense technique is proposed, which can effectively counter existing attack methods and easily be integrated with trained object detection models. \item An improved patch generation algorithm is designed to erase the detectable characteristic from adversarial patches.
-The risk that the signature-based defense may be ineffective to the future attacks is demonstrated. \item A novel general signature-independent adversarial patched objects detection method is presented based on the analysis of the local and global content semantics consistency.
-It is transparent to the attack technique and back-end object detection model, and can be applied to other types of local perturbation attacks.
+\begin{itemize} \item A fast and effective signature-based technique for detecting adversarial patches is proposed, which is time-efficient and can integrate seamlessly with existing object detection models. \item A robust and general signature-independent technique for detecting adversarial patches is proposed based on the analysis of the local and global content semantics consistency.
+It is able to detect unknown adversarial patch attacks and is almost impossible to produce defense-aware attacks. \item Our data set is available at: